 Published quarterly since its founding in 2003, Comparative American Studies is a leading international journal that extends scholarly debates about American Studies beyond the geographical boundaries of the United States, repositioning discussions about American culture within an international comparative framework.
 The main disciplines covered in the journal are: literature, film, popular culture, photography and the visual arts.
 Attention is also given to history, the social sciences and politics, particularly insofar as these fields impact on cultural texts.

-Routledge are seeking a new Editor with an academic background in American Studies and the passion and vision which will be required to drive the journal forward into the next phase of its history.
-In addition to applications from individuals, we are open to applications from teams who intend to share editorial responsibilities.
+Routledge are seeking a new editor (or editorial team) with an academic background in American Studies and the passion which will be required to drive the journal forward into the next phase of its history.
+The new editor(s) will be given a wide remit by the Publisher to reshape the Journal’s aims and scope as they see fit.

 This is a rewarding and fulfilling opportunity where you will be able to build your own networks, promote the research that you are passionate about, and be recognized as a leading figure within the academic community.
 The Editor of Comparative American Studies will be supported in all his or her activities by the Publisher and an annual contribution will be made towards editorial expenses.